 - We recommend you take a maximum course load of 15 points if:

 - You have studied and completed a 45-point courseload during a normal semester, with a grade point average of less than 3.5

 We encourage new students to talk to faculty student advisers before enrolling.

 You must be really committed to completing the course requirements.
 It’s vital that you organise and manage your time effectively.
 For example, you will need to spend a minimum of two additional hours of reading and private study for each hour in class.

 You need to attend all lectures, tutorial and laboratory classes, and complete all set work, as well as a final examination (if applicable) in each course studied.
 Language courses are likely to involve more time than other courses.

-All students proposing to enter Summer School for the first time must take the online academic integrity course.
+All students proposing to enter Univerisity for the first time in Summer School must take the online academic integrity course.